akheron/jansson/doc/apiref.rst

 A JSON object is a dictionary of key-value pairs, where the key is a Unicode string and the value is any JSON value.

+Even though NUL bytes are allowed in string values, they are not allowed in object keys.

 .. function:: json_t *json_object(void)